-Sustainable farming practices and only 100 cases produced!
+Sustainable farming practices, hand-harvested, and only 1,666 cases produced.

 This full-bodied yet vibrant Barolo is definitely one to lay down in the cellar, though we wouldn’t blame you for popping it now and enjoying with a hearty Italian-inspired feast amongst friends.
 Voerzio wines are deemed some of the most textured and deeply flavored expressions of Nebbiolo in all of Barolo.